jklsnt/taproot3/src/projects/KBxCondutionScratch.md

 - tracking! i need to know where people are downloading, and where we are getting clicks.
 - look back into getting the app on the macos app store

+### story time
+high schoolers!
+we were told we couldn't do it?

 ### places to market
 - ads!